 Emergency Dentist Sarasota, FL

-A dental emergency can happen at any time.
-Tooth pain or damage, broken restorations, and lost teeth are reasons to seek same-day care.
-We leave time in our daily schedule to help patients who need emergency care to receive prompt treatment.
-However, if patients have other non-dental injuries that require medical care, we recommend that they visit a hospital before our office.
+A dental emergency can happen anytime.
+Tooth pain, damage, broken dental work, and lost teeth are all reasons to seek same-day care.
+We set aside time in our schedule each day to help patients who need emergency treatment.
+However, if you have other injuries that need medical care, we recommend going to a hospital first.

-Once patients are healthy enough, they can visit the dentist.
-We welcome patients to learn more about our emergency dental services in Sarasota, FL, and how to deal with sudden dental problems at home.
-Providing solutions to dental emergencies is just one of the general dentistry services we offer the public in Sarasota, Florida.
+Once you’re well enough, you can visit us for dental care.
+We invite you to learn more about our emergency dental services in Sarasota, FL, and how to handle sudden dental problems at home.
+Offering solutions for dental emergencies is just one of the many services we provide to our community.

 Emergency Dentist in Sarasota, Florida